 The crust is thick, as it should be.
 The cheesecake is dense, but luxuriously creamy (a must have).
 And the dulce de leche?
 It’s kind of the icing on the cake.
 Er, cheesecake.

-If you’re looking for a 7″ springform, I have this one – it’s great!
+Oh, and if you’re looking for a 7″ springform, I have this one – it’s great!

-5 Tips for Making the Best Cheesecake
+Tips For Making The Best Homemade Cheesecake

 - Make sure your cream cheese is room temperature to avoid lumps!

 - Resist the urge to open the oven door while baking or you increase the chance of cracks.
 This will effect the oven temperature, which can change the way the cheesecake cools down.

 - When cheesecake has finished, crack the door of the oven slightly and let it continue to cool for 1 hour inside the oven before removing.
 Do not skip this step!